See the new trends report: 2025 Trends in Garden Design

 Natural Materials

 After years of minimalist dominance in hardscaping materials, furniture, and decor, designers are noticing renewed interest in natural materials and a less geometric style.
-Designer Julie Blakeslee at Big Red Sun in Austin, Texas, says, “Rather than clean and modern, clients are asking for a more old-fashioned, more DIY look in their gardens.
+Designer Julie Blakeslee, Big Red Sun, in Austin, Texas, says, “Rather than clean and modern, clients are asking for a more old-fashioned, more DIY look in their gardens.
 We’ve been using railway ties, free-form decks, smaller outdoor furniture, and swing seating.
 I think clients are looking for something more authentic and real.
 The Dwell look has been replicated so many times.
 People may be yearning for something more organic in their gardens.”

 An ipe swing bench and curvy chairs along a winding gravel path make inviting spots for relaxation.
 Project by Hoerr Schaudt in Chicago, Il.
 Photo by: Scott Shigley.